CastielWong/DesignPatterns/README.md

 This repository is used to have a quick overview on those design patterns introduced from the book __Head First Design Patterns__.

+Note that the diagram is created via [Draw.io](https://app.diagrams.net/).
+- To export reusable SVG format, config the export:
+	- ZOOM: 100%
+	- Border Width: 0
+	- Include a copy of my diagram: check
+- To export the PNG diagram, config the export:
+	- ZOOM: 100%
+	- Border Width: 20

 # Design Principle

 - Favor composition over inheritance.